letto4135/gitea_on_fly/README.md

 Congrats.
 You now have a gitea instance that can run gitea actions.

 For more setup go to [renovator](https://github.com/letto4135/renovator) and clone it into your gitea instance to run a dependabot like job.

+Once this is set up you can also clone this repo into your gitea instance and it will deploy itself when changes are made to configs.